COSS-India/VoiceGive/documentation/project_setup.md

-# Ai4Voice Project Setup Guide
+# Bhashadaan Project Setup Guide

 ## Project Overview

-Ai4Voice is a Flutter-based UI application designed for language data collection and crowdsourcing initiatives.
+Bhashadaan is a Flutter-based UI application designed for language data collection and crowdsourcing initiatives.
 This project provides a complete, customizable user interface that can be adopted by organizations, government agencies, and developers to build their own language data collection applications with features like voice recording, text validation, and multi-language support.

 The UI is built on a Swagger API specification, making it adaptable for different implementations.
 Adopters can: